kshedden/muscato/README.md

 produced by the `muscato_prep_targets` script, to be run as shown above.

+Many other command-line flags are available, run `muscato --help` for more information.

-The results by default are written to a file names `results.txt`, a tab delimited file with columns:
+The results by default are written to a file names `results.txt`, a tab delimited file with the following columns:

 1. Read sequence